Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Ideal Patient Profile: First-time GLP-1 users, patients with type 2 diabetes, those prioritizing established safety data, individuals with insurance coverage for brand-name Wegovy.

 Tirzepatide represents the current gold standard for weight loss efficacy among FDA-approved medications.
 The SURMOUNT trials demonstrated average weight loss of 20.9% at the highest dose, surpassing semaglutide's results.
-This dual-hormone approach targets both GLP-1 and GIP receptors, creating more comprehensive metabolic effects.
+This dual-hormone approach targets both GLP-1 and GIP receptors, creating more thorough metabolic effects.

 Key Weaknesses: